perbrage/sectoralarm/README.md

 ## Looking for help

 I am currently looking for someone with cameras and smartplugs connected to a sector alarm site that want to help out with testing and/or development.
+Check the issue page and reply there.